-Starting in 2016, we support using Docker for local development, and we are transitioning to Docker for integration testing and deployment as well.
+Kuma uses Docker for local development and integration testing, and we are transitioning to Docker containers for deployment as well.

 - Kuma developers are using Docker for daily development and maintenance tasks.
 Staff developers primarily use Docker for Mac.
 Other staff members and contributors use Docker’s Ubuntu packages.